-DATA CERTIFICATION FOR REPORT SUBMISSION
+Data Certific REPORT SUBMISSION

-ertification form con ports included in this currently with all reporting.
-Please list all secretification.
+certification form coreports included in thi currently with all reporting.
+Please list all s certification.

 Date Of Data Submission: MM/DD/YYYY

 Managed Care Program Type:

-Data Submitted to:
+Data Submitted to: ×

-Name of Agency Official
+Name of Agency Officia l

 Agency/Division

 Method Of Data Transmission: Electronic Hard Copy

-available to me), the data contain ned in the y knowledge (based on all information
+available to me), the data contain ned in the ny knowledge (based on all information

-• known or suspected material limitations or at provided with this submission.
+, known or suspected material limitations or at provided with this submission.

-I further certify that I have authors: ority to sign this cer tification on behalf of
+I further certify that I have authors ority to sign this cer tification on behalf of

-Certified by:
+Certified by: Name

 Title

 Date of Submiss sion

-[^] Data certification must be submitted concurrently with the certified data (42 CFR §438.606(c)).
+^ Data certification must be submitted concurrently with the certified data (42 CFR §438.606(c)).

-^{} Certification must be signed by the MCO's Chief Executive Officer (CEO), Chief Financial Officer (CFO), or an individual who has delegated authority to sign for and who reports directly to the MCO's CEO or CFO (42 CFR §438.606(a)).
+\ Certification must be signed by the MCO's Chief Executive Officer (CEO), Chief Financial Officer (CFO), or an individual who has delegated authority to sign for and who reports directly to the MCO's CEO or CFO (42 CFR §438.606(a)).

-APPENDIX E 2: DATA CERTIFICATION FOR MONTHLY AND WEEKLY ENCOUNTER DATA REPORT SUBMISSION
+APPENDIX E 2: DATA CERTIFICATION FOR MONTHLY AND WEEKLY ENCOUNTER DATA FILE SUBMISSION

-STATE OF WEST VIRGINIA MOUNTAIN HEALTH TRUST Date Of Data Submission: MM/DD/YYYY Managed Care Program Type: Data Submitted to: Name of Agency Official Agency/Division Method of Data Transmission: Electronic Hard Copy I hereby certify that, in my belief and to the best of my knowledge (based on all information available to me at the time such data was submitted), the data contained in the MCO MedEncs YYYYMM YYYYMM.txt report submission by MCO Name was accurate, complete, and truthful, and that it had no known or suspected material limitations or imperfections unless described in detail in a statement provided with that submission.
-I further certify that I have authority to sign this certification on behalf of MCO.
-Certified by: Signature Name Title MM/DD/YYYY
+STATE OF WEST VIRGINIA MOUNTAIN HEALTH TRUST Date Of Data Submission: MM/DD/YYYY Managed Care Program Type: Data Submitted to: Name of Agency Official Agency/Division Method of Data Transmission: \\\Electronic \\\Hard Copy I hereby certify that, in my belief and to the best of my knowledge (based on all information available to me at the time such data was submitted), the data contained in the MCO MedEncs YYYYMM YYYYMM.txt file submission by MCO Name was accurate, complete, and truthful, and that it had no known or suspected material limitations or imperfections unless described in detail in a statement provided with that submission.
+I further certify that I have authority\ to sign this certification on behalf of MCO.
+Certified by\: Signature Name litle

+MM/DD/YYYY